 You’ll need to choose an insurance provider and agree to the coverage, deductibles, and cost for them to finalize the policy.
 You will not need to pay for the initial year’s premium upfront since it’s included in the closing costs you’ll pay at settlement to purchase the property.
 Most homeowners escrow tax and insurance and so future insurance payments will be disbursed by your escrow account annually, so you will not need to pay future insurance bills directly.
 1/12th of your insurance bill is a part of your monthly mortgage payment (Learn more about escrow accounts here: https://alexjaffe.com/what-is-escrow/)

 There are three primary components of home insurance:

-- Personal property/contents.
-This coverage protects your “stuff.”
-The amount of coverage is up to you, and you should determine the overall value of your things inside your home.
+2. Personal property Coverage: covers the cost to replace your personal belongings if their damaged in a fire, natural disaster or even stolen.
+The amount of coverage is up to you, and you may determine the overall value of the items inside your home.